clars002/clars002.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---
 Hello, and thanks for stopping by!
 I'm Caelan Larsen, a computer science student at Old Dominion University.
-I graduated with my bachelor's degree in CS (with a minor in cybersecurity) in Fall 2024, and am currently working on my master's degree (also in CS).
+I graduated with my bachelor's degree in CS (with a minor in cybersecurity) in Fall 2024, and my master's in CS in December 2025.

 I am primarily broadly interested in software development and computer networking.
 Other subjects of emphasis in my studies have included data science and AI, though my coursework has covered a wide range of other computer science topics, from computer architecture, to operating systems, to cybersecurity ethics.